 Close

-Norah Conway joins Alector as Senior Vice President, Portfolio, Program and Alliance Management.
+Norah Conway joins Alector as Senior Vice President, Portfolio and Program Management.
 Norah brings over 20 years of program leadership and management experience, having built and established project management organizations and having led over 15 development programs in a range of indications and phases of development, including launch and life cycle, while working at Tranquis Therapeutics, Catalyst Biosciences, Ultragenyx and Bayer.

 Prior to her Program Leadership & Project Management experience, she worked in leadership positions in Regulatory Affairs in four countries for Bayer, with successful drug submissions, approvals and interactions with regulatory authorities globally.
 Her broad experience enables a strategic, results-driven approach to development and operational activities.